 New bloggers try to install free themes from unknown sources.
-We understand that people want free things, but, the problem is that the majority of these free themes broke your blog, and in other cases, they can be used by shakers to stop the site completely.
+We understand that people want free things, but, the problem is that the majority of these free themes break your blog, and in other cases, they can be used by shakers to stop the site completely.

-2. Problem in a Plugin
+2. A problem in a Plugin

 Exactly as themes, if you’ve uploaded a new plugin and noticed that you get a white page, then, your plugin is the cause.
-A non-functional plugin can stop your site working as normal.
-At the same time, you can’t access to that plugin to deactivate it from the WordPress dashboard.
+A non-functional plugin can stop your site from working as normal.
+At the same time, you can’t access that plugin to deactivate it from the WordPress dashboard.

 Fixing the problem

-1. The cPanel Solution
+1. The cPanel solution

 Login to cPanel, and click on ”File Manager”, or any other nomination for your blog files editor.

-Next, select ”themes”, or ”plugins” depending on your exact problem to open the parent folder.
+Next, select ”themes”, or ”plugins” depending on your exact problem, to open the parent folder.

 Then, rename your theme and click the “Rename” button.

-2. The FTP Solution
+2. The FTP solution

-This is the same solution, but, with FTP, this way, you can access your themes and plugins (if you can’t do through the cPanel), but, you need to have your FTP login details first.
+This is the same solution, but, with FTP, this way, you can access your themes and plugins (if you can’t do it through the cPanel), but, you need to have your FTP login details first.
 If you forgot them, just check the first email that you’ve received when signed up to your hosting account.
-In general, your login are in this form:
+In general, your login details are in this form: